contagon/handbook/handbook/38-church-policies-and-guidelines.md

 “When a sacred text is translated into another language or rewritten into more familiar language, there are substantial risks that this process may introduce doctrinal errors or obscure evidence of its ancient origin.
 To guard against these risks, the First Presidency and Council of the Twelve give close personal supervision to the translation of scriptures from English into other languages and have not authorized efforts to express the doctrinal content of the Book of Mormon in familiar or modern English.
 (These concerns do not pertain to publications by the Church for children.)” (“[Modern-Language Editions of the Book of Mormon Discouraged](https://www.churchofjesuschrist.org/study/ensign/1993/04/news-of-the-church/modern-language-editions-of-the-book-of-mormon-discouraged?lang=eng¶=4#p4),” Ensign, Apr.
 1993, 74).

+### 38.8.7 Businesses

+Church meetinghouses and other facilities, Church meetings and classes, and Church websites and social media channels may not be used to promote any business or non-Church entity.

+Lists of Church groups or other information about members may not be given to any business or non-Church entity.
+These include (but are not limited to) those that promote dating, education, and job opportunities.
+See [38.8.31](38-church-policies-and-guidelines.md#38831-privacy-of-members).

-### 38.8.7 Church Employees
+### 38.8.8 Church Employees

-Church employees are to uphold Church standards at all times.
-To begin or continue employment, they must be worthy to have a temple recommend.
-This includes employees of the Church Educational System and Church universities and colleges.
+Church employees are to live and uphold Church standards at all times.
+They must also comply with local employment laws.

+To begin or continue Church employment, members must be worthy of a temple recommend.
 Periodically, representatives of the Church Human Resource Department will contact stake presidents or bishops to verify the temple worthiness of current or potential Church employees.
-These requests may be written or made by telephone.
 Leaders should respond promptly.

-Church employees must comply with employment laws.
-Church headquarters or the area office can provide information about applicable laws.

-### 38.8.8 Church Magazines
+### 38.8.9 Church Magazines

 The Church magazines include: